 Something you may notice is that intention can exist virtually independently from what we usually think of as effort.
 Continuing to imagine that your intention to observe breath sensations is a muscle, try now to tense that intention as hard as you possibly can (without breathing any differently) like you needed to pay such hard attention to the breath sensations in your nose that you could lift a huge weight with the effort.
 Does that help?
 Does it make the breath sensations appear even one iota bigger or brighter in your nose?
 I don’t think so.

 When Yoda told Luke Skywalker to use the Force to lift his X-Wing from where it was mired in the Dagobah Swamp, he reluctantly braces for the effort: “Alright, I’ll give it a try.”
 Yoda corrects him: “No!
 Try not.
 Do or do not.
 There is no try.”
-I don’t know if this is what George Lucas had in mind, but I like to imagine that this was the lesson that Yoda was trying to teach Luke about the Force.
+I spoke to my close personal friend George Lucas, and he confirmed that this was indeed canonically the lesson that Yoda was trying to teach Luke about the Force.

 I suspect some people may have concluded from the preceding section about ensuring that you hold a well-specified and continuous intention that I am advising this effortful, willful, bearing down on the meditation object.
 But the idea that you must choose to either wilfully strain with a specific intention or to let go of any intentionality whatsoever is a false dichotomy.
 Specificity of intention need not entail strain.